 Gessobord or Canvas

-Ampersand Gessoboard, as it’s name implies, already comes with a coating of gesso on the front surface.
+Ampersand Gessobord, as its name implies, already comes with a coating of gesso on the front surface.
 Many pre-stretched canvases also come already gessoed.
 These supports need no preparation, unless you wish to paint the surface or edges a coordinating or contrasting color.

 Foamboard or Gatorboard

 Regular foamboard tends to warp as the glue dries.
 For small paintings (e.g. 8×10″), it’s usually not enough to matter.
 For larger paintings, you can try applying a coat of acrylic medium to BOTH sides, which seems to even things out pretty well.
-Or, better yet, use heavier Gatorboard for larger work.
-(It’s not as expensive as you might think, ordered from the two above sources in bulk.)
+Or, better yet, use heavier Gatorbord for larger work.
+(It can be cut with a utility knife or a saw.)

 Hardboard, plywood, MDF

-For other supports, such as hardboard, plywood or MDF, you will want to consider that these materials are not acid-free.
+Hardboard, plywood or MDF also make good supports.
+If you use these, it’s a good idea to add a layer of acrylic medium as a barrier to prevent discoloration.
 Acrylic medium (which we will use as our glue), will act as a barrier to protect the paper, provided there is enough medium to make sure the paper is not in contact with the wood.
 To be on the safe side, I’d pre-coat the support with a couple of coats of acrylic medium to seal it before gluing.

 You’ll want to spray several thin coats, instead of saturating the paper.
 You don’t want puddles, and you don’t want to get your watercolor so wet that the color starts moving!
 A bit of practice with this is a good idea.
 Make a sample sheet with some fairly heavy applications of paint and get the hang of spraying with those, instead of a painting you really care about!

 I usually apply 2-4 thin layers of fixative.
 At this point, I can judge by appearance if I have a good seal.
 You might spray thinner or thicker layers than I do.
 Again, test it out on a sample sheet first!